Did the Universe Really Start with a ‘Big Bang’ ?

 is a conceptual one – as humans we are hard-wired to want to define things as having

-discrete beginnings and ends, and the idea of ‘for ever’ is a more difficult
+discrete beginnings and ends, and the idea of ‘forever’ universe is a more difficult

-one to accept when it comes to something as fundamental as our universe.
+one to accept when it comes to something as fundamental as how we came to exist.

 Interestingly, though, most of the major religious doctrines